BU-NU-CLOUD-SP16/Radiology-in-the-cloud/README.md

 ####Get the updated plugins.
-The plugins from our repository on GitHub can be put directly into the ChRIS directory ```/src/chrisreloaded/plugins/```
+The plugins from our repository on GitHub can be put directly into the ChRIS directory ```/src/chrisreloaded/plugins/``` These plugins reference scripts located at ```/home/chris/DockerPlayground``` - if you move them, you will need to change the file references in the plugins and in the scripts to the directory that you wish to use.